cilium/cilium/Documentation/gettingstarted.rst

    $ minikube delete

-After this, you can re-run the `Getting Started with Kubenetes`_ from Step 1.
+After this, you can re-run the `Getting Started Using Kubernetes`_ from Step 1.

 Getting Started Using Docker